Yusin2Chen/Yusin2Chen.github.io/_posts/2025-05-27-Geoparquet.md

   print(result.head())
   ```

-- CQL2 to SQL Translation

-  : To maintain compatibility with existing STAC API workflows and allow users to leverage familiar query languages, the pygeofilter  library, along with its  library, along with its  pygeofilter-duckdb backend, can parse CQL2-JSON filters and translate them into DuckDB SQL WHERE  clauses.
+- CQL2 to SQL Translation: To maintain compatibility with existing STAC API workflows and allow users to leverage familiar query languages, the pygeofilter  library, along with its  library, along with its  pygeofilter-duckdb backend, can parse CQL2-JSON filters and translate them into DuckDB SQL WHERE  clauses.
 This allows users to define filters once and apply them to both STAC APIs and the GeoParquet/DuckDB backend.

   Python